 Time: Approximately 2 - 2.5 hrs.

 This route is a part of the former Starker Mann biathlon and includes great scenery!
 It covers rolling farmland, plenty of trees, crosses the Sturgeon River it has a couple of good climbs and the potential to see a lot of wildlife!
 You will want to park at the Soccer Fields off of North Ohio street (also the start of the North Central State Trail which also goes all the way to Mackinaw City) and head north on Morgan Road.
 It will wind around to the right after a long downhill and cross Old-27 North.
 Cross Old-27 North on to Whitmarsh Road and head due East on Whitmarsh Road.
 This is a nice flat area and the farther East you go the better chances are of seeing Elk and Deer; you will also cross the Sturgeon River.
-You will bear right on Winnie Hill Road, this will pass the Smith Golf Course and you will begin a long climb through the woods.
-This road will eventually wind around and turn into Marquardt Road and you will pass Treetops North.
+You will bear right on Peanut Hill Road, this will pass the Smith Golf Course and you will begin a long climb through the woods.
+This road will eventually wind around becoming Winnie Hill Rd Then turn into Marquardt Road and you will pass Treetops North.
 You will enjoy a nice long descent, and some gorgeous farm country and gentle streams.
 Continue on Marquardt Road at the intersection with Sparr Road.
 At the top of a long climb you will take a big turn to the right and the road becomes Wilkinson Road and go past the main entrance of Treetops (at this point you are 4.5 miles from town).
 Stay on Wilkinson Road until it takes you to M-32, turn right and you will be headed back into town.
 This is a hilly challenging 26 mile route with plenty of scenery.

 Time: Approximately 90 minutes.